-The client looks like a regular AV client, with a good Overview tab showing the status of the product.
-The Protection tab has three selection tabs - Surf Protection, File Guard and Behaviour Blocker.
+The client looks like a regular AV client, with a good Home tab showing the status of the product.
+The Protection tile has four menu items - Surf Protection, File Guard, Behaviour Blocker and Anti-Ransomware.
 Surf Protection is a rather quaint term for web filtering.
 Behaviour Blocker allows control over running processes on the machine.
-The Scan tab offers the usual Quick/Malware/Custom scans, scheduling, settings for the scanner and a download link for building an emergency kit for scanning an infected machine.
+The Scan & Clean tile offers Quick/Malware/Custom scans, scheduling, settings for the scanner and a download link for building an emergency kit for scanning an infected machine.
 Quarantine shows what has been detected and placed into the quarantine area, and Logs shows the event status of the client.
 Settings has a range of configuration settings for the client.
 It is only possible to make any configuration changes using a Windows administrator account.
 Standard Windows users will see settings controls greyed out.